 Results of the soil analyses are in picocuries per gram (pCi/g) and are shown in Table 3.
-Radionuclide concentrations of $^{226}$ Ra in both systematic and biased samples ranged from 0.61 to 1.2 pCi/g.
-Concentrations of $^{232}$ Th in systematic and biased samples ranged from 0.90 to 5.3 pCi/g.
-When background is subtracted, these values are all below the DOE guideline for these radionuclides in soil, which is 5 pCi/g above background averaged over 100 m for surface and subsurface soil in this area.
+Radionuclide concentrations of 226Ra and 232Th in systematic samples ranged from 0.49 to 1.0 pCi/g and 0.72 to 2.5 pCi/g, respectively.
+Concentrations of 226Ra and 232Th in biased samples ranged from 0.96 to 2.3 and from 2.3 to 20 pCi/g, respectively.
+The DOE guideline for these radionuclides in soil is 5 pCi/g above background averaged over 100 m2 for surface and subsurface soil in this area.5 than 5 m^2 as delineated by sampling and gamma radiation measurements.
+The resulting average of 14.5 pCi/g (when background is subtracted) falls below the DOE "hot spot" criteria for this size area (Table 1).
+All other values are well below the DOE guidelines.